kyegomez/LeNet5/README.md

 [![Multi-Modality](agorabanner.png)](https://discord.gg/qUtxnK2NMf)

 # Paper-Implementation-Template
-A simple reproducible template to implement AI research papers
+A simple implementation of LeNet5 for practice for the book "Pytorch Pocket Reference"

 Paper Link